Mr. Rogers' IB Design Technology Objectives

 3. Discuss strategies that designers could employ to design for disassembly.

-• Design components made from one material.
+• Design components made from a single material.

 • Use thermoplastic adhesives that lose their properties when reheated.